ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 {: codeblock}

-This completes setup of the secure private network enclosure.
-Additional tutorials in this series illustrate show the enclosure can be securely connected by VPN to a client data center and enabled to access services on the public internet.
+This completes setup of the secure private network enclosure protecting a single firewall zone containing a VLAN and subnet.
+Additional firewall zones, rules, virtual and bare-metal servers, VLANs and subnets can be added following the smae instructions.

 ## Remove resources